wjarczak/woja-blog/cm33qnxso000309l9gsfreb46.md

 git config --global user.email name@example.com
 ```

-I rarely initialize repo locally, so there is no need for me to use `git init` but keep in mind that it’s useful for `initializing an existing directory as a Git repository`
+I rarely initialize a repo locally, so I don't need to use `git init`.
+However, keep in mind that it's useful for `initializing an existing directory as a Git repository`.

 ### Basic commands